jeffbonnes/titanium_documentation/source/en/troubleshooting_your_installation.md

 * Titanium has not been able to find or access the `android` tool, so you would need to check the path configured for the SDK in Titanium Developer and also the permissions that are set on it
 * the `android` tool has not been able to save the settings, which would indicate a problem with the user-specific `.android` directory

-If you click the `Start...` button to boot the emulator, you may recieve an error.
+If you click the `Start...` button to boot the emulator, you may receive an error.
 For example:

 ![Android Tools Error Screenshot](../assets/images/guides/start_here/troubleshooting-android-tools-error.png)